wandb/programmer/README.md

 programmer settings set agent o1-mini-2024-09-12_o1harness
 ```

+The o1 agents currently don't work very well, and might do dangerous things.
+But they do work!

 ## Examples

 - "What processes are listening on port 4512?" ... "ok, please kill them"